 What happens after the testing?

-Approximately two weeks after the testing, you will return to the office without your child for a results review and discussion.
-(If your child is to come with you, Dr. Kraska will let you know; teenagers are usually expected to come, though.)
-This results review appointment typically takes 50 minutes.
-At this appointment, Dr. Kraska will review the testing results, discuss recommendations, and answer any questions you may have.
-A written report is provided at the results review session or within two weeks of that appointment.
-The report provides a written record of the testing that was completed, and provides specific recommendations so that parents, educational staff, physicians, and other professionals working with your child can coordinate a treatment plan that will enable your child to succeed.
+Approximately two weeks after the testing, you will return to the office without your child for a feedback session (scheduled for 90 minutes).
+Dr. Kraska will review the findings, including the testing results, discuss recommendations, and answer any questions.
+A comprehensive report is provided within two weeks of the feedback session and the diagnosis and treatment plan are typically emailed on the day after the feedback session.
+The report provides a written record of the testing that was completed, and provides specific recommendations so that parents, educational staff, physicians, and other professionals working with you/your child child can coordinate a treatment plan.
 You may be asked to sign a release so that the report can be sent directly to certain professionals.
-Reports are generally not sent directly to schools, as it is typically more helpful for parents to hand-carry a copy of the report directly to the school personnel who need to see the results and recommendations.
+Reports are generally not sent directly to schools, as it is typically more helpful for parents to hand-carry (or email) a copy of the report directly to the school personnel who need to see the results and recommendations.